hw5773/understanding-blockchains/application/README.md

 You should implement the following applications by using either of Java or Javascript

-## Client: createCounter
+## Application: createCounter
 1. Description
-- This client issues the createCounter transaction
+- The application issues the createCounter transaction

 2. Arguments of the Application
 - first argument: the name of the counter to be created